nicolashery/excesiv/README.md

 (*Note*: You don't have to, but I defined `fib_sequence` as a **relative named range** by removing the **$** in front of the **5** and making sure that my active cell was on row 5 when defining it.
 This allows me to use this name in formulas, and whichever row I'm on, the name will always point to the cell in column B of that same row.
 It is not very useful in this example, but the [demo](http://excesiv.herokuapp.com) workbook uses it.)

+When you are done, save and close the Excel workbook.

 Before we move on, we need to let Excesiv know which directory we are putting the Excel templates in.
 We do so by defining the Flask [configuration](http://flask.pocoo.org/docs/config/#configuration-basics) value `'EXCEL_DIR'`.
 In `app.py` add:

 ```python